Checkpoint and restart

 While many types are serializable already within SST's serialization engine, complex types may require additional work.

-once during each of these three stages.
+on each object.
 Thus, if the default serialization does not work for a particular type, a custom serialization can be implemented by querying the serializer's mode in the serialize_order

 function and taking the appropriate action to serialize the type.
 During SIZER